-Further information on this subject can be found online at www.deutsche-boerse.com > Sustainability.
+Further information on this subject can be found online at www.deutsche-boerse.com > Responsibility > Sustainability.
 More information about the Supervisory Board committee Strategy and Sustainability can be found in the chapter "Supervisory Board committees".
+Details of the work carried out by the Strategy and Sustainability Committee are included in the "Supervisory Board Report".